-I have a live recording studio where I have both 2 type of monitors.
+I have a live recording studio where I have both 2 types of monitors.
 Generally, I use passive monitors for monitoring the live sound for musicians and my Yamaha active monitor pair, especially for the mixing purpose.

-I never use my Yamaha HS8 monitor for monitoring in live recording as regular use of dedicated mixing monitors in high sound will damage the drivers of speakers with time which produce a negative effect on the mixing process.
+I never use my Yamaha HS8 monitor for monitoring in live recording as regular use of dedicated mixing monitors in high sound will damage the drivers of speakers with time which produces a negative effect on the mixing process.

-Headroom is a very important thing in sound recording.
+The headroom is a very important thing in sound recording.
 You must have to know about it and choose a monitor which has a sufficient amount of headroom.

 So here is the definition.

-Every studio monitor system is capable to handle signal up to a particular range which is called nominal signal handling level of that monitor.
+Every studio monitor system is capable to handle signal up to a particular range which is called the nominal signal handling level of that monitor.

-Manufacturers reserve few extra dB above this nominal signal handling level which is called safety zone and allows transient audio peaks to exceed the nominal level without damaging the system or the audio signal.
+Manufacturers reserve a few extra dB above this nominal signal handling level which is called safety zone and allows transient audio peaks to exceed the nominal level without damaging the system or the audio signal.

-This safety-zone is called Headroom.
+This safety-zone is called the Headroom.

 After exceeding this safety zone, the monitor started to produce distortion.
 In the worst condition, it could damage the speakers too.

 You can refer to this image for a better understanding of headroom